puppetlabs/puppet-docs/source/puppetdb/1.1/api/query/v2/resources.markdown

             ["=", "tag", "magical"],
             ["=", ["parameter", "ensure"], "enabled"]

-The available operators are [defined in operators.md](operators.md).
+See [the Operators page](./operators.html) for the full list of available operators.
 Note that resource queries *do not support* inequality, and regexp matching *is not supported* against node status or parameter values.